 The book, Brushing Up Human Resources Energizes Companies and Local Communities, published in August 2022, is the fourth book co-written by our employees.
 It gives the details on our performance evaluation and personnel system reforms, along with the background and the essentials that made our transformation possible.
 We used to receive many questions regarding these areas in the past.
 Today, we are receiving an increasing amount of feedback noting that the book well explained why Hokkoku was able to accomplish digital transformation (DX) and other advanced initiatives at such a rapid pace.
-We are delighted that our the improvement of our organizational capabilities.
+We are delighted that our efforts have become widely known and are contributing to the improvement of our organizational capabilities.